-In the 2023, BTPN Wow! as a branchless banking product has been replaced by Jenius, a digital-based product, enabling banking activities to be expanded across all regions and for all segments of society. - With digitalization and internet technology advancement, marginalized and remote communities now have access to the required banking services.
+In the 2023, BTPN Wow! as a branchless banking product has been replaced by Jenius, a digital-based product, enabling banking activities to be expanded across all regions and for all segments of society.

+With digitalization and internet technology advancement, marginalized and remote communities now have access to the required banking services.
 Nevertheless, SMBC Indonesia cannot distinguish between people based on their situations and locations, as these factors have become irrelevant with digitalization enabling outreach to people anywhere and anytime.
-[FS13] (Note: The GRI Financial Services Sector was published in 2008 when digital banking was non-existent.
-Hence, the disclosure requirements did not encompass provisions for unlimited digital banking). - Adjustment in the disclosure of Information on types of sustainable finance-related product.
+[FS13] (Note: The GRI Financial Services published in 2008 when digital banking was non-existent.
+Hence, the disclosure requirements did not encompass provisions for unlimited digital banking).